MMichaelVdV/PolyStab/README.md

 # PolyStab

+This repository contains the individual-based model and accompanying Pluto notebooks with toy simulations.

 Notebooks:
 - scaling_phenotype.jl: More in depth look at phenotype scaler
 - AM.jl: Single deme simulations with assortative mating and/or selfing